go to comments home page

 I don’t think spiritual warfare is vigorous speaking in tongues, unless directed to do so by a specific rhema word.
 I used to think that.
 But I never saw any results.
 In fact, I wasn’t sure exactly what I was trying to accomplish.

 I think we do need to start with the armor.
 We must have our defensive armor on (helmet, shoes, shield, etc.).
 Second, we must get a rhema on what to do.
 Do we pray a certain way?
 Say something to someone?
 Claim a verse?
-And last, I think whether we get a rhema or not, we should let attacks of the enemy on us or our loved ones trigger a response of praise and worship in us.
+[TOOL] And last, I think whether we get a rhema or not, we should let attacks of the enemy on us or our loved ones trigger a response of praise and worship in us.
 When they went out to battle, the nation of Israel was led by a troop praising God.
-What better way to pass a test than by praising and worshiping God in the midst of an attack?
+What better way to counter the enemy than by praising and worshiping God in the midst of an attack?
 It can be a powerful weapon.
 Do it in your darkest hours.
 Give God and Jesus thanksgiving for your salvation.
 You will be surprised how that changes the whole atmosphere.

 The only real enemy of God is the anti-Christ spirit.
 The anti-Christ spirit is any person, including Christians, who does not let God rule.
 It can be a total rejection of God’s rule in all parts of our life, or just certain parts.
 The Beast of Revelation, often called The Anti-Christ, is the ultimate human personification of that spirit, but we all can have an anti-Christ spirit whenever we have hardness of heart and don’t do anything about it.
 Having hardness of heart absolutely will stop your hearing of rhema words.
 [TOOL] Whenever you detect hardness of heart in you, stop and ask forgiveness, then ask for compassion and rhema words.
 Usually we need compassion for those controlled by the devil, and rhema for how to wage spiritual warfare against the forces controlling the people.